Maybe the following perspective helps you…:)

 We like to think that people are ‘just like us,’ but truthfully, there’s one thing people can never be…

-You see, you can relate to people on some level-maybe by shared experiences or maybe they just remind you of someone else when having social interactions.
+You see, you can relate to people on some level-maybe through shared experiences or maybe they just remind you of someone else when having social interactions.

 However, no matter how much they seem like ‘you,’ there’s always going to be something that makes them different than you…